 Dr. Bryce Durafourt is a neurologist at the Kingston Health Sciences Centre and Assistant Professor, Department of Medicine, Division of Neurology, Queen’s University.

 A native Montrealer, Dr. Durafourt completed his B.Sc. in Microbiology and Immunology, his M.Sc. in Neuroscience, and his M.D.,C.M. degrees at McGill University.
-He went on to complete neurology residency at Queen’s University.
+He went on to complete neurology residency at Queen’s University, where he subsequently completed an MBA at the Smith School of Business.
 Dr. Durafourt has interests in acute care neurology and medical education.
 His practice includes inpatient stroke and general neurology clinic, as well as directing the resident-led urgent neurology clinic.

 As a medical student, Dr. Durafourt served as President of the Canadian Federation of Medical Students (CFMS) in 2014-2015.
 That same year, he served on the Canadian Medical Association (CMA) board of directors.
 He also served a three-year term on the board of directors of the Canadian Residency Matching Service (CaRMS), where he was a member of the finance and executive committees.